 - Repeat with remaining shrimp.
 Once they have all been breaded, spray the tops with more nonstick cooking spray or drizzle with more oil.
 Bake for 10-12 minutes while you prepare the gluten-free coconut shrimp sauce.
 Serve immediately with sauce.

 - Combine the coconut shrimp sauce ingredients in a small microwave-safe bowl.
 Heat for 15-30 seconds for the jam to soften, then stir to combine.
-Refrigerate leftovers.⅓ cup orange marmalade, peach, or apricot jam,3 tablespoons sweet Thai chili sauce
+Refrigerate leftovers.⅓ cup orange marmalade, peach, or apricot jam, 3 tablespoons sweet Thai chili sauce

-Air Fryer Coconut Shrimp
+Air Fryer Method

 - Preheat the air fryer to 375ºF.
 Coat the air fryer basket with cooking spray.